aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/3-single-cluster-usecases/5-service-connect-https-custom-domain/1-inject-envoy-kyverno/index.en.md

 ::::alert{type="info" header="Congratulation!!"}
-With this setup, we do not need to make any change into our application code:
+With this setup, we do not need to make any changes to the application code:

-- We let our app connect to the remote application in HTTP. (note: the app4 service does not listen on HTTP)
+- The application connects to the remote service using HTTP, even though the remote service (app4) does not listen on HTTP.
-- The iptable rule, redirect the traffic to the envoy proxy in HTTP (using local host)
+- An iptables rule redirects the traffic to the Envoy proxy, also using HTTP on the local host.
-- Envoy proxy sign the request, and proxify it to the lattice service in HTTPS, using PCA certificate, installed by the docker entrypoint.
+- The Envoy proxy signs the request and proxies it to the Lattice service using HTTPS, with a certificate installed by the Docker entrypoint and signed by the Private Certificate Authority (PCA).
-- VPC Lattice receive the request in HTTPS with valid sigv4 signature.
-It verify the signature, extract the IAM session tags, and checks with the service IAM Policy that the entity is allowed to access the service.
+- The VPC Lattice service receives the request over HTTPS with a valid SigV4 signature.
+It verifies the signature, extracts the IAM session tags, and checks the service's IAM policy to ensure the entity is authorized to access the service.
-- The app4 service receive an HTTP request from the VPC Lattice service, and can respond to the requester through VPC lattice.
+- The app4 service receives the HTTP request from the VPC Lattice service and can respond to the requester through the VPC Lattice.
 ::::